FabricatorsGuild/FG.AutoLogger/README.md

 ## Getting Started

+**Note!** As of Release 1.3.0 the tool now supports newer Visual Studio Projects a.k.a.
+Common Project System projects or SDK project.
+The project files can be parsed and manipulated by the tool.
+However, the tool does not necessarily support all usages of the projects.
+Currenly the supporting code for this is maintained in (FG.Utils repo)[https://github.com/FabricatorsGuild/FG.Utils].
+Let us know if there are any scenarios/configurations currently not supported or send a PR to that repo.

+**Note!** As opposed to earlier versions of AutoLogger, from 1.3.0 the tool does _not_ JIT-compile your files but rather relies on the compiled binaries in your output-path.
+This removes the complexity of perfectly parsing, compiling and loading your code.
+The drawback to this is of course that you have to recompile every time you change the loggers in your project.
+This drawback however seems smaller than having to handle complex project structures, relationships, build platforms, compile targets and so on.

 ### Tutorial - Setting up the Tool in Visual Studio
 [![Setting up the Tool in Visual Studio](https://github.com/FabricatorsGuild/FG.AutoLogger/raw/docs/docs/AutoLogger%20setup%20tool.PNG)](https://youtu.be/vl-eLHK7des)